Find a Cheaper Electricity Provider and Save Money in 2025!

 How old the home is.

-How Many kWh to Run a House?
+How Many kWh of Electricity to Run a House?

 The size of the home we live in is perhaps the most important factor to consider when estimating how many kWh of electricity we will use in a year.
 Bigger homes mean more people, and more people equal more electricity use.